 How Much Does a Campervan Cost?

-The short answer is “it depends”, which is just about the worst (and truest) answer anyone can give.
-However, if you want the deep dive, check out the post I wrote on the cost of my Dodge Ram Promaster campervan.
+The short answer is “it depends”, which is just about the worst answer anyone can give (and truest more often than not).
+However, if you want the deep dive on this answer, check out the post I wrote on the cost of my Dodge Ram Promaster campervan.

 What’s Included + Budget Tools